 Out To Protect

 In 2009 I created the Out To Protect Scholarship Program as a way to invest the proceeds from my book sales in future LGBTQ members of law enforcement.
 I realize the best way to change the culture of law enforcement is to increase the number of “out” LGBTQ people in the profession.
-Over the last ten years, the mission of Out To Protect has expanded to include providing education and awareness training for law enforcement with a goal of eliminating homophobia in the profession.
+Over the last ten years, the mission of Out To Protect has expanded to include providing professional development and awareness training for law enforcement with a goal of eliminating homophobia in the profession.
 I’m proud to be the founder and president of the board.

 Matthew Shepard Foundation